 The UH system uses Google Gmail as its email service.
 If you do not wish to maintain another email address, please consider forwarding your UH Gmail account to your preferred address to avoid missing important communications.

 The UH Manoa Hamilton library website is available at http://library.manoa.hawaii.edu/.
-If you are teaching an online course from outside the state, please be sure to verify that your assigned reading materials (e.g., journal articles) are available in our library’s print and online collections.
+Please be sure to verify that your assigned reading materials (e.g., journal articles) are available in our library’s print and online collections.

 If you would like to use the UH Manoa course reserves system to make print or electronic materials available to students, please refer to the Sinclair Library Course Reserves guide.